EveryoneDestroysTheWorld/design/matches/game-modes/turf-war.md

 ## User interface
 ### Results screen
 The results screen will be shown at the end of the match.
-It will show which team won and lost, the final destruction distribution, and player stats.
+It will show which teams won and lost, the final destruction distribution, and player stats.
 Player stats include the following:
 * Banner
 * Icon
 * Display name